SanariSan/react-todo/README.md

 Expected functionality:

 1. add todo
-2. dosplay todos
+2. display todos
-3. cross off todo
+3. cross off todo (left mouse click on it)
-4. show number of active todos
+4. show number of active/done todos
-5. filter all/active/complete
+*5. 2 separate boxes active|complete, maybe later merge
-6. delete todo
+6. delete todo (right mouse click)
-7. delete all complete
+7. delete all complete (btn)
     / 7.1 only show if at least one todo is complete
 8. button to toggle all on/off (?)